 3. Filing Deadlines

-a.
-31 January: Deadline for online submission of self-assessment tax returns and payment of any tax owed for the previous tax year.
+Deadline for paper tax returns for the preceding tax year.

 Section M: National Insurance Contributions